vevevedk/vvv-invest/20250516-darkpool-news-collector-deployment.md

-# 2025-05-16 Dark Pool & News Collector Deployment Summary
+# 2025-05-16 Dark Pool & News Collector Deployment Summary (Updated)

 ## Overview
 This document summarizes the deployment, troubleshooting, and validation process for the dark pool and news collectors on both local and production environments.
 It is intended as a reference for future maintenance and improvements.